Canariiii/LearnEdge/README.md

 ## Thoughts and conclussions

 To be my first time that I do a "proper" professional full-stack application from scratch has been fun and hard because I had to use a technology that I never used before like MongoDB but to be fair it would it have been even harder if I had to use an SQL database.
-But dispite that and been honest I would still choose SQL.

 [Express.js]: https://img.shields.io/badge/express.js-000000?style=for-the-badge&logo=express&logoColor=white